esentri/domainlifecycles/readme_domain_events.md

 <a name="transactional-without-outbox"></a>
 ###### Transactional setup without a transactional outbox
 In this case DomainEvents are published "after commit".
 So "ghost messages" are avoided.
-Ghost messages are DomainEvents, that are published but the transaction of the operation that issued the DomainEvent might still be rolled back.
+Ghost messages are DomainEvents, that are published, but the transaction of the operation that issued the DomainEvent might still be rolled back.
 The loss of DomainEvents using this implementation are rare cases but technically possible.
 This setup routes DomainEvents directly to consuming handlers.
 The consuming handlers are executed asynchronously in separate transactions.
 Processing failures in the handlers are reported via log (SLF4J).
 No automatic retry is in place.